csci338/fall2025/pages/_assignments/lab04.md

 * Source: <a href="https://docs.docker.com/get-started/" target="_blank">https://docs.docker.com/get-started/</a>

 ### What is an image?
-"A running container uses an isolated filesystem.
-This isolated filesystem is provided by an image, and the image must contain everything needed to run an application - all dependencies, configurations, scripts, binaries, etc. The image also contains other configurations for the container, such as environment variables, a default command to run, and other metadata."
+A Docker image is a lightweight, read-only template or "blueprint" that contains everything needed to run an application.
+Images are used to create containers.
+All of the container's dependencies, configurations, scripts, binaries, etc are stored within an image.
+The image also contains other configurations for the container, such as environment variables, a default command to run, and other metadata."

 * Source: <a href="https://docs.docker.com/get-started/" target="_blank">https://docs.docker.com/get-started/</a>

+{:.info}
+> ## Analogy
+> Container : Class :: Image : Object

 ### Docker Cheatsheet
 This just lists the commands we'll be using in today's tutorial: